neonfuz/nethack-controller/README.md

 key macro, or opens a menu to access more macros.
 Menus are simply a display of what each key does in the current mode.

+Also considering switching to rust, a heavy WIP version of this is in the `rustport` folder.

 ### Resources

 Here are a couple resources to aid in further development.